Madhur-01/Loan-Status-Prediction-/README.md

 As opposed to deep learning, traditional machine learning algorithms give a more generalized performance across datasets.
 I attempted to observe this further in end-to-end implementation of loan prediction machine learning project -

-# Machine Learning Solution Approaches for Loan Predictio
+# Machine Learning Solution Approaches for Loan Prediction

 1. Support Vector Machine (Classifier) : Support Vector Machine (SVM) is a supervised machine learning algorithm that generates a hyperplane (a decision boundary) to separate classes even in a high-dimensional vector space.
 SVM is particularly useful in loan prediction because this task usually has several features that need to be considered for the final decision.